The B-model connection and mirror symmetry for Grassmannians: The -model introduction

-We conjecture that $G^{W_\qb}=\Gbar^{W_\qb}$.
-In order to prove this equality it would suffice to show that $W_\qb$ is tame in some form, for example cohomologically tame \cite{Sabbah:pol,Sabbah:book}.
-Note that in the special case of projective space the $[\p_\lambda\omega]$ do form a free basis of $G^{W_\qb}$, see \cite{Gross:MSbook}.
-Another related example is the orthogonal Grassmannian of lines in $\C^{2n+1}$.
-In this case the mirror LG-model of \cite{Rie:MSgen} was expressed in Pl\"ucker coordinates in \cite{PechRie:Quadrics}, and proved to agree with one given by Gorbounov and Smirnov in \cite{GorbSmir:OddQuadrics}, which they showed with Sabbah and Nemethi to be cohomologically tame.
+The intuitive meaning of this conjecture is that $W_q$ has no additional critical point at $\infty$ in any compactification.
+The conjecture would follow from a related technical condition on $W_\qb$ (cohomological tameness \cite{Sabbah:pol,Sabbah:book}).
+Note that in the special case of projective space the $[\p_\lambda\omega]$ were already known to form a free basis of $G^{W_\qb}$, see \cite{Gross:MSbook}.
+Another related example is the the smooth quadric $Q_{2n-1}$, which is the orthogonal Grassmannian of lines in $\C^{2n+1}$.
+In this case the mirror LG-model of \cite{Rie:MSgen} was expressed in Pl\"ucker coordinates in \cite{PechRie:Quadrics}, and proved for $Q_3$ to agree with one given by Gorbounov and Smirnov which they showed with Sabbah and Nemethi to be cohomologically tame \cite{GorbSmir:OddQuadrics}.